Harsh-console/harsh-gamedev-w0/Submission/DELIVERABLES.md

    ```bash
    git checkout -b <roll>-<Branch code>
    ```
-4. Build your Unity project inside this directory.
+4. Build your Unity project inside Submission directory.
    > **Tip:** Ensure your project folder includes a standard Unity `.gitignore` file so you do not accidentally commit heavy temporary files like the `Library/` directory.
 5. Commit your progress to your branch
    (frequent commits are encouraged but optional):
    ```bash
    git add .